graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Formal Specification**

-- For each {selection} in the document
+- For each {selection} in the document:
-- Let {selectionType} be the result type of {selection}
+  - Let {selectionType} be the result type of {selection}.
   - If {selectionType} is a scalar or enum:
-  - The subselection set of that selection must be empty
+    - The subselection set of that selection must be empty.
-- If {selectionType} is an interface, union, or object
+  - If {selectionType} is an interface, union, or object:
-  - The subselection set of that selection must NOT BE empty
+    - The subselection set of that selection must NOT BE empty.

 **Explanatory Text**